 Healthy fats and certain supplements such as probiotics are key components of The Myers Way.
 Dr. Myers’ autoimmune protocol also identifies potential toxins that trigger inflammation.
 These include household cleaners and cosmetics.

 Again, these are all steps that lots of other functional medicine doctors and practitioners already employ.
 So, at first glance, the plan does not seem to include anything revelatory or ground-breaking.
 However, the common sense approach, guidance and tools used by Dr. Myers has helped numerous people.
 And certain eating plans like a vitiligo diet can help with a specific autoimmune condition.

 You have the option to purchase The Myers Way Comprehensive Elimination Diet Recipes eBook.
 It costs $14.99.
 However, you can also sign up for Dr. Myers’ newsletter and get 35 “GUT RECOVERY RECIPES” for no charge.

 Again, there are countless sources of information online that can teach you how to reduce or even eliminate inflammation in your body.
 The same goes for recipes.
-There are many low carb, healthy recipe sites (such as this one) that include ingredients which will likely not trigger any inflammatory symptoms.
+There are many healthy recipes like this gluten-free dairy-free cream of mushroom soup that include ingredients which will likely not trigger any inflammatory symptoms.